cisco-netaudit/.github/profile/README.md

 ### Dashboard
 Upon logging in, the Dashboard provides an immediate overview of your network's audit posture.
 It displays charts summarizing device compliance (pass/fail), actions taken, and a timeline of device deployments.
 This is ideal for long-term monitoring and understanding trends.
 You can navigate to `Results` from the sidebar to view detailed historical audit data for devices and views, and utilize the "Follow Up" feature to log actions and comments on audit findings.

-### Run Now
+### Quick Audit
-For immediate validation, such as after a network change or migration, use the "Run Now" feature.
+For immediate validation, such as after a network change or migration, use the "Quick Audit" feature.
-1. Navigate to `Run Now` in the sidebar.
+1. Navigate to `Quick Audit` in the sidebar.
 2. Enter the hostnames or IP addresses of the devices you wish to audit.
 3. Select the specific audit checks you want to run.
 4. Provide the necessary jump host and network credentials.